CraftAcademyLabs/coach-guides/weeks/week_2.md

     - work in remote pairs on the js exercises
   - [ ] Afternoon: Introduce the week lab - Faraz
 - **Tuesday:**
-  - [ ] Morning: Refresher on jQuery - Raoul
+  - [ ] ~~Morning: Refresher on jQuery - Raoul~~
   - [ ] Afternoon: Debugging with chrome console - Faraz
 - **Wednesday:**
   - [ ] Morning: Introduction to Agile methodologies XP and Scrum - Thomas
   - [ ] Afternoon: Individually review pull requests from Ruby weekend challenge and code so far on BMI challenge (all coaches)
 - **Thursday:**
   - [ ] Morning: Whoever we didn't have time to get to with reviews on Thursday
-  - [ ] Afternoon: Demo: Add some styling to BMI app using a a front-end CSS framework [intrduce the idea of frameworks but focus on Bootstrap]- Faraz
+  - [ ] Afternoon: Demo: Add some styling to BMI app using a a front-end CSS framework [introduce the idea of frameworks but focus on Bootstrap]- Faraz
 - **Friday:**
   - [ ] Morning: Introduce the Weekend Challenge - Thomas
   - [ ] Afternoon: [FizzBuzz Js Challenge](../miscellaneous/assessments/week_2_assessment.md) (All coaches)